cloudwego/cloudwego.github.io/content/en/docs/cwgo/overview/_index.md

   The cwgo tool supports generating Server and Client codes of Kitex and Hertz, and provides an encapsulation of Client.
 Users can call downstream out of the box, eliminating the cumbersome steps of encapsulating the Client.

-- Support for generating database code
+- Support for generating relational database code

-  The cwgo tool supports generating database CURD code.
+  The cwgo tool supports generating relational database CURD code.
 Users no longer need to encapsulate the cumbersome CURD code by themselves, which improves the user's work efficiency.

 - Support for generating document database code